Selection of the Most Probable Best: Problem Definition

-Our objective is to create a simulation optimization algorithm to find the MPB in~\eqref{eq:target_approx} efficiently given simulation budget $n$.
-Suppose an algorithm returns $i^*_n$ as an estimate for $i^*$ after spending $n$ simulation replications.
-In case two or more solutions tie in the estimated preference probabilities, $i^*_n$ may be a set of solutions.
+In general, $y_i(\theta_b)$ has no known analytical expression and must be estimated via simulation.
+Our objective is to create an algorithm that sequentially simulates some $(i,\theta_b)$ pair at each iteration to find the MPB in~\eqref{eq:target_approx} efficiently given a simulation budget.
+Such an algorithm returns $i^*_n$ as an estimate for $i^*$ after running $n$ replications.
+In case of ties in the estimated preference probabilities, $i^*_n$ may be a set of solutions.

 One measure of efficiency of the algorithm is the \emph{probability of correct selection} (PCS), where the correct selection event is defined as CS$:= \{i_n^* = \{i^*\}\}$.
 Given $n$, an efficient algorithm would maximize the PCS.
-Equivalently, one can define the \emph{false selection} event as FS$: = \{i_n^* \neq \{i^*\}\}$ and attempt to minimize the \emph{probability of false selection} (PFS), which is the approach we take in this paper.
-Note that any event of a tie is included in FS as $i^*$ is assumed to be unique.
-Furthermore, we define the conditional FS event at $\theta_b$ as FS$_b := \{i^b_n \neq \{i^b\}\}$, where $i^b_n$ is the estimated $i^b$ after spending $n$ replications.
-If at each $\theta_b$, conditional correct selection occurs, then we have CS on the outer-level problem.
-However, even if FS$_b$ occurs at some $\theta_b$, we may still achieve CS at the outer-level as long as the estimated preference probability of $i^*$ is the largest.
+Equivalently, one can define the \emph{false selection} event as FS$: = \{i_n^* \neq \{i^*\}\}$ and minimize the \emph{probability of false selection} (PFS); we take this approach.
+Any event of a tie is included in FS as $i^*$ is assumed to be unique.